beautiful cosmos-they thrive on poor soil, bright sun, and benign neglect

 Maintenance

-Staking-Cosmos have thick hollow stems, and the taller variety may be damaged by heavy wind and rain.
-Staking them can save loss during the summer storms.
-I watched one expert use a bamboo stake and a loop of garden twine to encircle each entire plant.
+Staking: Cosmos have thick hollow stems, and the taller variety may be damaged by heavy wind and rain.
+Staking them can save losses during the summer storms.
+Recently, I watched one expert use a bamboo stake and a loop of garden twine to encircle each entire plant.
 Keep the loop large enough to retain the full shape of the plant.
 I like the plastic tape, which has a little flexibility to prevent damaging the plants.

 Deadheading– deadheading will prevent the plant from setting seeds and instead produce flowers.
 Take the complete flowerhead, including the tiny “leaves” at its bottom.
 Otherwise, the plant will create seeds, which is, of course, the beginning of its decline.